Board of Directors

 Paula Fitzgerald, Deputy Chair

-Paula Fitzgerald is a senior professional with a background in stakeholder and government relations, policy development and advocacy, communication, regulatory affairs, issues management, membership engagement, and capacity building.
+Paula is a senior executive and director with a background in stakeholder and government relations, policy development and advocacy, communication, regulatory affairs, issues management, membership engagement, and capacity building.
+She brings two decades of experience primarily focussed in the agribusiness and science sectors.

-Paula has worked across a diverse stakeholder base and has established trusted networks, both nationally and internationally, to develop and lead local and global teams, to deliver strategies and solutions, particularly across the science and agriculture sectors.
+Paula has worked across a diverse stakeholder base and has established trusted networks both nationally and internationally, to develop and lead local and global teams, to deliver strategies and solutions.

-Paula is currently a member of CSIRO’s Agriculture Advisory Committee and a member of the Federal Government’s Gene Technology Ethics and Community Consultative Committee.
+Paula is a Director of Animal Health Australia and a member of the Federal Government’s Gene Technology Ethics and Community Consultative Committee.
+She currently undertakes a range of consulting roles for national and state-based organisations.

 Duncan Fraser, Director

-Duncan Fraser is a passionate advocate and a dedicated member of the agricultural community, with 20 years of experience with various state, federal and commodity agri-political organisations.
+Duncan is a passionate advocate and a dedicated member of the agricultural community, with 20 years’ experience with various state, federal and commodity agri-political organisations.
 Former National Farmers’ Federation president, in 2015 Duncan was made a Member in the General Division (AM) for his significant service to primary industry, to professional associations, and to education and training.

-Mr Fraser’s role as an agricultural representative began when he was elected president and secretary of the Hay branch of the LGPA, the precursor to the NSW Farmers’ Association.
-Since that time he held many executive positions within the Association, including places on the general council and committees for wool, sheepmeat, meat and livestock, education, workplace relations and conservation and resource management.
-His other previous roles include Chair of Farmsafe NSW Vice President of the NSW Farmers’ Association.
+Duncan’s role as an agricultural representative began when he was elected president and secretary of the Hay branch of the LGPA, the precursor to the NSW Farmers’ Association.
+Since that time he has held many executive positions within the Association, including places on the general council and committees for wool, sheep meat, meat and livestock, education, workplace relations and conservation and resource management.
+Other previous roles include Chair of Farmsafe NSW and Vice President of the NSW Farmers’ Association.
 Duncan currently owns and manages “Narringa”, a 9750-hectare pastoral and irrigation property near Hay, NSW, producing wool, sheep meat, rice and wheat.

 Lisa Marty, Director